Clive Burr: Legacy

 Burr's style was influential on many heavy metal drummers.
-Dave Lombardo, known for his work with bands such as Slayer, Grip Inc., Fantômas and Suicidal Tendencies, stated that "his style was inspiring and the albums he recorded with Iron Maiden are touchstones of my music education".
-Charlie Benante of Anthrax said: "the drumming on ’Killers’ inspired me to kick it up a notch and I did."
+Dave Lombardo, known for his work with bands such as Slayer, Grip Inc., Fantômas, Suicidal Tendencies and Testament stated that "his style was inspiring and the albums he recorded with Iron Maiden are touchstones of my music education".
+Charlie Benante of Anthrax said: "the drumming on 'Killers' inspired me to kick it up a notch and I did."
 According to Dave McClain, former drummer for Machine Head, who considers Burr a huge influence, he "brought punk rock drumming into heavy metal".

-Other drummers like Paul Bostaph (Slayer, Exodus, Testament), Stefan Schwarzmann (Helloween, Krokus), Chris Reifert (Death, Autopsy), Steve Asheim (Deicide), Jan Axel Blomberg (Mayhem), Jason Bittner (Shadows Fall) and Richard Christy (Iced Earth, Death, Charred Walls of the Damned) also cited Burr as an influence.
+Other drummers like Lars Ulrich (Metallica), Paul Bostaph (Slayer, Exodus, Testament), Stefan Schwarzmann (Helloween, Krokus), Chris Reifert (Death, Autopsy), Steve Asheim (Deicide), Jan Axel Blomberg (Mayhem), Jason Bittner (Shadows Fall) and Richard Christy (Iced Earth, Death, Charred Walls of the Damned) also cited Burr as an influence.

 Jeff Waters, guitarist and leader of Annihilator, regards his drumming as an inspiration on the drum parts he writes for his band.

 Iron Maiden lead singer Bruce Dickinson considered him to be "...the best drummer the band ever had.
 That's not taking anything away from [present drummer] Nicko.
 Technically, Nicko's probably a far more competent drummer than Clive.
 It's just that Clive had this incredible feel, and you can't learn that, and I regret that he wasn't given more time to try and sort himself out."
 Iron Maiden guitarist Adrian Smith also praised his drumming ability.
 "Clive was a great drummer, an Ian Paice-type drummer, steady and solid with a nice feel to everything."

+In a tribute article posted by Rolling Stone the day after Burr's passing, writer Greg Prato pointed out that "It was Burr's drumming that proved a major ingredient on such early Maiden classics as 1980's self-titled debut, 1981's Killers and 1982's The Number of the Beast, and such headbanging anthems as 'Running Free,' 'Wrathchild' and 'Run to the Hills'."